omarreis/vsop2013/planetfun/README.md

 Planet Fun is a solar system working model in 3D.
 Program is a Delphi Firemonkey 3D app.
-Tested on Windows, Android and iOS (w/ Delphi 10.4).
+Tested on Windows, Android and iOS (currently Delphi 10.4)

 Full app source code is available at: